-Typically players start their chess journey by studying openings, solving tactics and playing as many games as they possibly can.
+Endgames are missed among typical players which usually start their chess journey by studying openings, solving tactics, and playing as many games as they possibly can.
 Do you see what’s wrong with this approach?
-These players are missing out on a huge part of chess, namely THE ENDGAME.
+These players are missing out on a huge part of chess, namely the endgames.
 That is the part of the game that starts after the first 30-35 moves are played and there aren’t many pieces left on the board.
 Why is it so important to study endgames?
 We are about to find out.

-Every tempo, pawn and piece is precious.
+Every tempo, pawn, and the piece is precious.
 The importance of every single detail is amplified and everything becomes relevant from the bishop’s color, positioning of your king to the file your opponent’s pawns are at.

-If you study the ending fundamentals, you will be able to understand “what’s” and “why’s” of chess.
-You will see the pawns and pieces in different light, which will translate into playing a higher level chess.
+If you study the ending fundamentals, you will be able to understand the “what’s” and “why’s” of chess.
+You will see the pawns and pieces in a different light, which will translate into playing higher-level chess.
 Can studying openings do that?

 Black to move and lose.
-Notice that each pawn worth 6 points in this position.
+Notice that each pawn is worth 6 points in this position.

 White to move.
 Who will promote first?